The safest, most effective therapies for optimal health!

 Grass fed beef: I can't stand to eat commercially raised meats; why would I feed them to my beloved canine companion?
 With a superior Essential Fatty Acids profile, much more CLA (conjugated linoleic acid), more Omega-3's and other nutrients, pasture raised meats are best.

+The meat any dog of mine gets is organic and pasture raised.
+Some I get from a local farm.
 When I drive up to the farm, I see the cows out there grazing - no grain touches their lips.
 Grains contain mycotoxins - fungal and mold toxins - that are best avoided.
 Some have been linked to increased risk of cancer.
 Mycotoxins build up to large concentrations in grain-fed meats.
 Over time the animals continually fed grain are ingesting mycotoxins daily in their diet.

 Organic Chicken: I buy whole, fresh, truly free range chicken from an organic farmer just down the road, who is dedicated to growing the purest and tastiest foods.